Rules for Trap/Neuter/Return of Community Cats

-If you choose to have your feral cat tested for Felv/FIV and it tests positive, we will still perform spay or neuter surgery.
+If you choose to have a trapped cat tested for Felv/FIV and it tests positive, we will still perform spay or neuter surgery.
 There is no option to not have the surgery performed.
 We will not euthanize a cat solely because of a positive test result.

 If you have any questions regarding these regulations, please call before bringing in a cat.